 1. Tajima Ramen

-Tajima has been considered one of the top ramen shops in San Diego since their opening in 2001, with 7 locations now.
-One of my favorite things about Tajima (well, besides the delicious soup) is the option to select thick or thin noodles.
+Tajima has been considered one of the top ramen shops in San Diego since their opening in 2001, with 8 locations now.
+One of my favorite things about Tajima (well, besides the delicious broth) is the option to select thick or thin noodles.
 Tonkotsu broth (Tajima’s claim to fame) is traditionally served with thinner noodles, but man am I a sucker for those thick, chewy noodles.
-Also, the fried garlic served in the Tajima ramen (tonkotsu) is amazing.
-The pork chashu is crisped on the outside and perfectly melt-in-your-mouth tender, as is the pork belly.
-They also make what I believe to be the best chicken ramen in San Diego, with a deliciously sweet flavor in a creamy chicken broth.
-The spicy sesame ramen (tantan – a Chinese influenced style of ramen) is also deliciously spicy and meaty.
-When I’m feeling spunky, I order the spicy sesame.

 5. Izakaya Ouan

 If you come here, you MUST order the uni ramen.
 Strike that.
 You MUST come here and order the uni ramen.
 No “ifs” about it.
 It is literally one of the best things I’ve ever eaten.
 Served with a delicious helping of uni, salmon roe, mushrooms and thin, perfectly cooked noodles, I just could not get enough of this stuff.
 The regular size is quite small, so if you’re hungry you better order the large.
 Pork based tonkotsu, the broth is thick and creamy, heavy with that delicious uni flavor.